anee-helsinki/LoveAndGenre/PMI and fastText results/README.md

 <b>LoveGenre.log:</b> Log file about producing the PMI results.

-<b>ProducingFastTextResults:</b> Explanation about how the fastText results were optained.
+<b>ProducingFastTextResults.txt:</b> Explanation about how the fastText results were obtained.